Mesoamerican Long Count calendar: Correlations between Western calendars and the Long Count

 Astronomical: Any correct correlation must match the astronomical content of classic inscriptions.
 The GMT correlation does an excellent job of matching lunar data in the supplementary series.
-For example: An inscription at the Temple of the Sun at Palenque records that on Long Count 9.16.4.10.8 there were 26 days completed in a 30 day lunation.
+For example: An inscription at the Temple of the Sun at Palenque records that on Long Count 9.16.4.10.8 there were 26 days completed in a 30-day lunation.
 This Long Count is also the entry date for the eclipse table of the Dresden Codex.

-Using the third method (the Palenque system) the new moon would have been the first evening when one could look to the west after sunset and see the thin crescent moon.
+Using the third method, the Palenque system, the new moon would have been the first evening when one could look to the west after sunset and see the thin crescent moon.
 Given our modern ability to know exactly where to look, when the crescent Moon is favorably located, from an excellent site, on rare occasions, using binoculars or a telescope, observers can see and photograph the crescent moon less than one day after conjunction.
 Generally, most observers cannot see the new Moon with the naked eye until the first evening when the lunar phase day is at least 1.5.
-If one assumes that the new moon is the first day when the lunar phase day is at least 1.5 at six in the evening in time zone UTC−6 (the time zone of the Maya area) the GMT correlation will match many lunar inscriptions exactly.
+If one assumes that the new moon is the first day when the lunar phase day is at least 1.5 at six in the evening in time zone UTC−6 (the time zone of the Maya area), the GMT correlation will match many lunar inscriptions exactly.
 In this example the lunar phase day was 27.7 (26 days counting from zero) at 6 pm after a conjunction at 1:25 am October 10, 755 and a new Moon when the lunar phase day was 1.7 at 6 pm on October 11, 755 (Julian calendar).
 This works well for many but not all lunar inscriptions.

 Modern astronomers refer to the conjunction of the Sun and Moon (the time when the Sun and Moon have the same ecliptic longitude) as the new moon.
-Mesoamerican astronomy was observational not theoretical.
-The people of Mesoamerica didn't know about the Copernican nature of the solar system — they had no theoretical understanding of the orbital nature of the heavenly bodies.
-Some authors analyze the lunar inscriptions based on this modern understanding of the motions of the Moon but there is no evidence that the Mesoamericans did.
+But Mesoamerican astronomy was observational, not theoretical.
+The people of Mesoamerica did not know about the Copernican nature of the Solar System — they had no theoretical understanding of the orbital nature of the heavenly bodies.
+Some authors analyze the lunar inscriptions based on this modern understanding of the motions of the Moon but there is no evidence that the Mesoamericans shared it.

 The first method seems to have been used for other inscriptions such as Quirgua stela E (9.17.0.0.0).
-Using the third method it should have a moon age of 26 days when in fact it records a new moon.
-Using the GMT correlation at six AM in time zone −6, this would be 2.25 days before conjunction, so it could record the first day when one could not see the waning moon.
+By the third method, that stela should show a moon age of 26 days, but in fact it records a new moon.
+Using the GMT correlation at six AM in the time zone UTC−6, this would be 2.25 days before conjunction, so it could record the first day when one could not see the waning moon.